 Students graduating with a Concentration in Technology and Innovation in the Practice of Law will understand the economic and technological forces currently impacting the legal profession and the policy and application of technology that offers new methods to deliver legal services.
 Using legal problem-solving skills, they will collaborate with experts from other disciplines to solve complex problems.
 They will apply real world experience to an understanding of how technology may improve the delivery of legal services and learn how to participate in a digital transformation of the legal industry.
 Lastly, they will develop the mindset needed for success in the 21st century practice of law.

 How to Enroll

 To enroll in the Concentration, you must complete a Concentrated Studies Application.
-After obtaining the necessary signature(s), submit the form to the Records Office.
+After obtaining the necessary signature(s), submit the form to the Office of the Registrar.
 To ensure that you can enroll in the Capstone Experiential Course, submit the application no later than the first week of classes of the fall semester of the academic year in which you plan to graduate.